kxiju/CurrencyConverterFinal/README.md

 # CurrencyConverterFinal
 When the Currency Converter exchange rate API reaches its maximum usage quota, it requires a new API key to start working again.
+To get a new key, visit https://www.exchangerate-api.com/.